temporalio/sdk-python/README.md

 * `is_cancelled()` - Whether a cancellation has been requested on this activity
 * `wait_for_cancelled()` - `async` call to wait for cancellation request
 * `wait_for_cancelled_sync(timeout)` - Synchronous blocking call to wait for cancellation request
+* `shield_thread_cancel_exception()` - Context manager for use in `with` clauses by synchronous multithreaded activities to prevent cancel exception from being thrown during the block of code
 * `is_worker_shutdown()` - Whether the worker has started graceful shutdown
 * `wait_for_worker_shutdown()` - `async` call to wait for start of graceful worker shutdown
 * `wait_for_worker_shutdown_sync(timeout)` - Synchronous blocking call to wait for start of graceful worker shutdown